neilge/neilge.github.io/source/_posts/shell.md

 ## Start files

+When starting Zsh, it will source the following files in this order by default:

 * `/etc/zsh/zshenv`: Used for setting system-wide environment variables; it should not contain commands that produce output or assume the shell is attached to a tty.
 This file will ***always*** be sourced, this cannot be overridden.
 * `$ZDOTDIR/.zshenv`: Used for setting user's environment variables; it should not contain commands that produce output or assume the shell is attached to a tty.
 This file will ***always*** be sourced.
 * `/etc/zsh/zprofile`: Used for executing commands at start, will be sourced when starting as a ***login shell***.
 Please note that on Arch Linux, by default it contains one line which source the `/etc/profile`